enorganic/daves-dev-tools/README.md

 usage: daves-dev-tools uninstall-all [-h] [-e EXCLUDE] [-dr]

-This command will uninstall all distributions installed in the same environment as that from which this command is executed, excluding any specified by `--exclude EXCLUDE`
+This command will uninstall all distributions installed in the same environment as that from which this command is executed, excluding any specified by `-e EXCLUDE`.

 optional arguments:
   -h, --help            show this help message and exit